Flight-Free-UK/flight_free_uk_website/source/posts/domestic-flight-ban-petition-and-response.html.markdown

 The 4.5 hr policy would include Lon-Manchester (2hr 6min), Exeter, Newcastle (2hr 48min), Glasgow and Edinburgh, and Edinburgh-Birmingham (4hr 13min)/Glasgow-Birmingham (4hr 9min).

+##### T﻿hey say:

-##### "We agree that it is critical aviation helps deliver net zero and we are working to decarbonise UK aviation as a whole.
-In July 2022, we published our Jet Zero Strategy setting out the Government’s approach to achieving net zero 2050, or ‘Jet Zero’, for UK aviation."
+##### We agree that it is critical aviation helps deliver net zero and we are working to decarbonise UK aviation as a whole.
+In July 2022, we published our Jet Zero Strategy setting out the Government’s approach to achieving net zero 2050, or ‘Jet Zero’, for UK aviation.

+W﻿e say:

 Jet Zero won’t be effective in reducing emissions from aviation.
 The sustainability of SAF is in question.
 New technology is still in development and won’t be commercially available for several years.
 Efficiency savings have historically been outweighed by rising demand.
 Offsetting has been proven to be ineffective.

+##### T﻿hey say:

-##### "Our analysis in the strategy shows UK aviation can achieve Jet Zero by 2050 by focusing on new fuels and technology, with knock-on economic and social benefits, and without needing to limit demand."
+##### Our analysis in the strategy shows UK aviation can achieve Jet Zero by 2050 by focusing on new fuels and technology, with knock-on economic and social benefits, and without needing to limit demand.

+W﻿e say:

 It is dangerous and foolish to ignore the advice of the government’s scientific advisors that demand management must come into the equation.
 All the independent analysis recommends that we must bring flight levels down.